 The district has determined that it will not accept advanced payments for federal grant funds.

 The district shall seek reimbursement for federal grant expenditures, rather than using an advanced payment method.
 Consequently, the district shall prepare and submit a “draw-down” of federal grant funds only after the payments have been made and distributed to the vendor via mail, e-payables or other delivery method.
 The draw-down of expended funds shall be net of all rebates, refunds, contract settlements, audit recoveries and interest earned, as appropriate.
-The Business Manager shall be responsible for preparing the draw-down of federal grant funds.
+The Chief Financial Officer shall be responsible for preparing the draw-down of federal grant funds.
 All draw-downs shall be recorded on the general ledger as a receivable when the draw-down process is complete and posted to the cash account upon receipt of the receivable.

 902.45 Cost sharing or matching funds

 The Grant Manager over each federal grant award shall ensure that requirements for cost sharing and/or matching funds are approved through the grant approval process prior to the submission of the grant.
-At a minimum, the Superintendent and the Business Manager must approve the commitment of all cost sharing and matching grant funds.
+At a minimum, the Superintendent and the Chief Financial Officer must approve the commitment of all cost sharing and matching grant funds.

 If cost sharing or matching funds are required as part of a federal grant award, the required direct or in-kind expenditures should be recorded and tracked on the general ledger.
 If matching grant funds are required in the General Fund (Fund 199), the district shall utilize a sub-object to separately track the expenditures for reporting and compliance purposes.